Make one paid email verification request in five minutes

 Do I need an account or API key?

 No, not for the x402 path.
 It's keyless: no signup form, no API key issuance, no dashboard login.
-You send the request, get the 402, pay $0.01 in USDC on Base, and get your decision.
+You send the request, get the 402, pay the wallet's quoted $0.006-$0.01 rate in USDC on Base, and get your decision.

 Accounts and keys only come into play if you'd rather pay by card up front instead of per call.
 Prepaid credit packs are purchased by card and the key is emailed to you: